home-sweet-gnome/dash-to-panel/README.md

 How do I change workspaces by scrolling the mouse wheel in the empty space?
 [Top Panel Workspace Scroll](https://extensions.gnome.org/extension/701/top-panel-workspace-scroll/)

+How do I display Minimize & Maximize buttons?
+In the Tweak Tool application, turn on Windows > Titlebar Buttons > Minimize & Maximize.

 Why can't I put the panel vertically on the left or right of the display?
 Gnome-shell and it's numerous extensions add widgets to the panel.
 These widgets have been designed using padding and absolute positioning assuming a horizontal layout.
 At this point in time, I don't think it is possible to allow for a vertical layout and still maintain any sort of reasonable compatibility with many of the other features of Gnome.

 ## Bug Reporting